rozek/y-websocket/README.md

 Just replace the `XXX` placeholder by the base name of your certificate files (i.e., without the suffixes `.key` and `.crt`)

-In order to build the Docker image, navigate to the folder containing the above Dockerfile and run the following command
+In order to build the Docker image, navigate to the folder containing your customized Dockerfile and run the following command

 ```
 docker build -t y-websocket .